Kurami32/Kurami32/README.md

 Hi!
-I'm a 19yo student of IT Engineering. (yeah)
+I'm a 19yo student of IT Engineering. (yep)

-English is not my first language -- I think that is fine, but sometimes I mix things up lol.
+English is not my first language -- I think that's fine, but sometimes I mix things up lol.

 I'm not too good at math...
 I suck at it (seriously), but I try my best :')